-O.K. so BrandlandUSA is losing all credibility with this one, but we think all good Americans will agree.
+O.K. so BrandlandUSA is losing all credibility with this one, but all good Americans will agree.
 The Love Boat should come back.

 One of my dad’s dreams that never got fulfilled [Aaron Spelling died in 2006] is he desperately wanted to do a feature.
 He’d tell me about that every year.
 First he’d be like, ”I’m thinking about Jim Carrey.”
 Then he’d be like, ”Wait, we’re going to have a young captain and it’s going to be Ben Stiller.”
 It would’ve been awesome.

-We agree.
 Because The Love Boat is a great franchise, the perfect franchise.
 The UPN network brought it back as the Robert Urich TV show The Love Boat: The Next Wave, but it didn’t work.
 It wasn’t like the old one, and people didn’t watch.
-Problems included
+Problems included:

-- As we recall, it didn’t have Jack Jones singing the theme song, nor did it have a laugh track.
+- It didn’t have Jack Jones singing the theme song, nor did it have a laugh track.

 - The logo and show credits were different.
 Very often, if an episode was crap, the intro graphics and TV theme song still had an appeal.
 TV programmers forget this and now rely upon the episode to do all the lifting.